 A Frozen ARS Market Leads to a Rise in Investor Complaints

 Everything changed in February 2008 when the market went into a freefall and investment banks stopped purchasing ARSs.
-The liquidity of the ARS market froze as a result, and the investors who were relying on the liquidity of Auction Rate Securities, began to file complaints against the brokers who were selling them ARS investments.
-According to those clients, the brokers had deceived them by misrepresented the nature of the liquidity of the securities.
+The liquidity of the ARS market froze as a result, and the investors who were relying on the liquidity of Auction Rate Securities began to file complaints against the brokers who were selling them ARS investments.
+According to those clients, the brokers had deceived them by misrepresenting the nature of the liquidity of the securities.
 The truth of the matter is that the brokers had not done anything wrong; they were just carrying a message.
 Instead, the broker-dealers were actually responsible for misrepresenting the liquidity of Auction Rate Securities to the brokers.
 Had the general investing public been aware of what an ARS is or what happened to the market for ARS in February 2008 and beyond, this may not be a big deal.

 Broker-Dealers Repurchased ARS Investments to Absorb the Blow for Investors

 Before they reached a global settlement, many broker-dealers attempted to hand investors more liquidity by giving them the option to take out loans with interest rates that matched the rates of the ARS investments they owned.
 However, many investors were not satisfied with the offer.

 After FINRA Regulatory Notice 09-12 was issued in February 2009, some broker-dealers were required to repurchase ARS investments at par value from individual investors and from some institutional investors.
 The broker-dealers were also required to make whole certain investors who had sold their ARS products below par value.

 Brokers Are Still Feeling the Impact of the ARS Freeze and the Broker-Dealer Communication Breakdown